-- Installed and tested Nektar++ v4.4.0 from a binary package, or compiled it from source.
+- Installed and tested Nektar++ v4.3.2from a binary package, or compiled it from source.
 By default binary packages will install all executables in /usr/bin.
 If you compile from source they will be in the sub-directory dist/bin of the build directory you created in the Nektar++ source tree.
-We will refer to the directory containing the executables as \$NEK for the remainder of the tutorial. - Downloaded the tutorial files: http://doc.nektar.info/tutorial/4.
-4.0/flow-stability-channel/flow-stability-channel.tar.gz Unpack it using unzip flow-stability-channel.tar.gz to produce a directory flow-stability-channel with subdirectories called tutorial and complete We will refer to the tutorial directory as \$NEKTUTORIAL.
+We will refer to the directory containing the executables as \$NEK for the remainder of the tutorial. - Downloaded the tutorial files: http://doc.nektar.info/tutorials/4.
+3.2/flow-stability/channel/flow-stability-channel.tar.gz Unpack it using unzip flow-stability-channel.tar.gz to produce a directory flow-stability-channel with subdirectories called tutorial and complete We will refer to the tutorial directory as \$NEKTUTORIAL.